pkErbynn/js-masterclass/note.md

 - Error handling
     - error messages should be intrinsic property of the view layer
 - Pagination
+    - logic behind
     - data attribute on `<btn>` element to store data
+    - data attribute eg. `data-some-data=3` help to pass data from ui to handler
+        - turns to `dataset.someData` in non-template mode
 - Realizations
     - Parent class can access members of child class
     - Purple numbers in console are Numbers, while White are String type